 You’re probably wondering just how it does this.
 We’ve decided to explain it by presenting a simple comparison where we put data pseudonymization and anonymization up against identified personal data.

 Learn the main differences between personally identifiable information (PII) and personal data.
-Get to know the types of information that are the subject of the new European data privacy regulation (GDPR).Download FREE Cheat Sheet
+Get to know the types of information that are the subject of the new European data privacy regulation (GDPR).Download our whitepaper

 If you’re interested in exactly how anonymization and pseudonymisation can liberate you from certain obligations imposed by GDPR, there’s a very helpful table below that sheds some more light on the matter.